‘Black Lightning’ actress Charlbi Dean dies at 32

 She also starred in The CW hit “Black Lightning, which is based on the DC Comics series.
 She played Syonide, a highly skilled assassin.

-She made her acting debut in the 2010 South African film “Spud” and its 2013 sequel “Spud 2: The Madness Continues.”
+She made her acting debut in the 2010 South African film “Spud” and its 2013 sequel “Spud 2: The Madness Continues,” according to her IMDb page.

+Dean would go on to appear in “Blood in the Water,” the horror film “Don’t Sleep,” “An Interview With God,” and “Porthole,” according to The Hollywood Reporter.

-Dean was also a model and appeared on various magazine covers and runways.
+Dean was also a model and appeared on various magazine covers and runways, including appearing on the cover of Vogue.

 She was engaged to male model Luke Volker.